-First, roll 2d20, then choose one Descriptor (found on the upper half of these two pages) and one Type (lower half).
+First, roll 2d20, then choose one Descriptor and one Type.
 The Descriptor table will give the monster a weapon and damage, and the Type table will provide Armor, Hit Dice, and a spell or ability that the monster can use once per day.
-Example: for a creature from the blackand-white world of Chiaroscuro, use both tables in the third column.
+Example: for a creature from the black-and-white world of Chiaroscuro, use both tables in the third column.
 Or, to create something truly strange, use the upper table (Descriptor) from one column, and the lower table (Type) from another column.